Ciphrox/Hacktoberfest2021/Web Tools/lyrics-search/readme.md

 # LyricsSearch App

-A browser based application to search songs, artists and lyrics by typing out the singer's name using the [lyrics.ovh](https://lyrics.ovh) API
+A browser based application using JavaScript to search songs, artists and lyrics by typing out the singer's name using the [lyrics.ovh](https://lyrics.ovh) API .

 <hr>